If you’re curious about a Pug-Husky mix (otherwise known as a “Hug”), you’ve come to the right place.

 Thi condition occurs when the thighbone isn’t fitting correctly into the hip joint.

 Hip Dysplasia is common in Huskies, so if the husky parent passes on this condition it will occur in the Hug pup, too.

 The reality is that all dogs, no matter the breed, come with potential genetic disorders.

-The real issue with designer breeds is that irresponsible breeders have started making these mixes just to make money.
+The real issue with Pug Husky mix designer breeds is that some irresponsible breeders have started making these mixes just to make money.

-These breeders will charge exorbitant amounts, often $1200 and $2000 per puppy… And with the increase in popularity also came the increase in the number of designer breeds in shelters.
+These breeders will charge exorbitant amounts, and with the increase in popularity also comes the increase in the number of designer breeds in shelters.

-If you have a certain type of dog in mind, why not check your local rescues first?
+If you have a certain type of dog in mind, why not check your local rescue organizations first?

-You might find your perfect companion waiting for you to come for a visit…
+You might just find your perfect companion waiting for you to come for a visit.

 There are plenty of rescue center dogs who need homes.

 And don’t forget about adopting older pets.